leoreigoto/leoreigoto.github.io/README.md

 ****************************************************************************************************************************************
 ### Machine Learning Model for Obesity Level Prediction

+<b>Objective</b>

-Objective:Develop a toy machine learning model to predict levels of obesity based on a publicly available dataset.
+Develop a toy machine learning model to predict levels of obesity based on a publicly available dataset.
 This model aims to demonstrate the potential of machine learning in assessing health risks and guiding preventive measures.

 Technologies:
 Python, machine learning, classification task